-At the Settlers Lifestyle Villages in Ravenswood and at Ridgewood Rise of Settlers near Butler over 800 retirees are living in various units.
+At the Settlers Village in Ravenswood and at Ridgewood Rise of Settlers near Butler over 800 retirees are living in various units.
 They are assured again that after the voluntary entry of Settlers Group last week into the administration their livelihood and homes will be protected by the laws.

 DEM Asia Group’s Damien Hodgkinson was voluntarily appointed as administrator.

 Since the group of companies that are operating one village in New South Wales and two in Queensland, has gone into receivership with Ian Francis, John Park and Joseph Hansel of FTI Consulting, has also been appointed as managers and receivers in this setup.